vvaezian/vvaezian.github.io/Programming Languages/PostgreSQL.md

 -- get table size with index
 SELECT pg_size_pretty (pg_total_relation_size('table_name'));

--- get query plan and costs and see whether index is being used EXPLAIN SELECT ...

 -- Show active connections
 select * from pg_stat_activity
 order by datname